robert-westenberger/knowledgebase/docker.md

 ## Image
 Multi-layered self contained files that act as the template for creating containers.
 They are like a frozen, read-only copy of a container.
 Images can be exchanged through registries.

+Through the Open Container Initiative, container images are now standardized, so an image built with Docker can be used with another runtime like Podman.

 ## Registry
 An image registry is a centralized place where you can upload your images and can also download images created by others.

 [Docker Hub](https://hub.docker.com/) is the default public registry for Docker.

-Through the Open Container Initiative, container images are now standardized, so an image built with Docker can be used with another runtime like Podman.
+You can also create your own image registry for hosting private images.
+There is also a local registry that runs within your computer that caches images pulled from remote registries.